 Stroll along Victoria’s magnificent Inner Harbour and catch a small harbour ferry to Fisherman’s Wharf for fish and chips or be served afternoon tea at the Fairmont Empress.
 Reservations must be made in advance for the afternoon tea.

-Take a tour to the beautiful world famous Butchard Gardens National Historic Site.
+Take a tour of the beautiful world-famous Butchard Gardens National Historic Site.
 The gardens opened in 1904.

 Don’t miss our top 10 things to do in Victoria City Guide.